leftthomas/R2Plus1D-C3D/README.md

 ## Benchmarks
 Adam optimizer (lr=0.0001) is used with learning rate scheduling.
-The models are trained with 100 epochs and batch size of 64 on 4 NVIDIA Tesla V100 (32G) GPUs.
+The models are trained with 100 epochs and batch size of 8 on one NVIDIA Tesla V100 (32G) GPU.

 The videos are preprocessed as 32 frames of 128x128, and cropped to 112x112.